Loading...

 The programme team are based at the Royal Edinburgh Hospital in Morningside, Edinburgh.
 Teaching takes place at the Queen Margaret University campus in Musselburgh, Edinburgh.

-Our programme can be delivered as a blended learning approach.
+Our programme is delivered as a blended learning approach.

 About our team